sajjad101/React-Basic-Admin-Panel/README.md

 If you would like to help me implement any of these features, or if you have ideas for other improvements, please reach out!

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Thank you for checking out the **Admin Panel Starter**!
+Thank you for checking out the **React Basic Admin Panel**!
 Let's work together to build something great. 💻✨